College Admission Case Studies for B/B+ Students

-Outcome: Accepted Syracuse University, University of Miami, Florida State University, Fordham University, Drexel University
+Outcome: Accepted at University of Miami, Fordham University, Syracuse University, Florida State University, Drexel University

 Case Study No. 4

 Client Profile: A/B student at a moderately competitive high school.
 1020 SAT (520 Reading and Writing, 500 Math).
 No SAT subject test taken.
 3 AP courses all of which were taken in the senior year – US History, English Comp, US Government.
 His number of B’s increased in his junior year, particularly in high rigor and AP courses.
 Senior year math course was pre-calculus.
-Extracurricular profile was limited to DECA and PASTA (a peer leadership program at the school).
+Extracurricular profile was limited to DECA and a peer leadership program at his school.
 No leadership roles were present in any organization.

 Consulting changes and direction: Client began working with Solomon in August of his senior year.
 He desired computer science or engineering, which would prove difficult because of his lack of math and science course rigor and relatively low math SAT score.
 The consultant looked for a connection in his personal interests and/or student organizations involvement with an undersubscribed major.
 In phone conversations, it was discovered that he participated in a walk with a local Leukemia and Lymphoma Society.
 Thus, the consultant sought to craft him as a student majoring in public policy seeking to act as a problem solver of urgent societal issues, particularly in health care.